Home > Environmental Engineering > Quizzes > Hazardous Waste Management Practice Test: Chemical, Physical & Biological Treatment

 Acid + Base = __________ + water.

-10. Which of the following aqueous waste can be subjected to stripping?
+13. Which of the following resin can be used to remove copper plating rinse water?

-13. The temperature range for aerobic process is __________ degree Celsius.
+16. The temperature range for anaerobic process is ________ and ______ degree Celsius.